 As with Print & Cut, instead of using a white or clear self-adhesive vinyl, we can also print onto interesting alternative types of vinyl.
 These include golds, silvers, metallics, fluorescents and frosted vinyl.

 So that’s the standard production methods we use for window displays covered.
 If all the above is bamboozling, it need not be.
 There are potentially many of ways to produce a creative and we’re here to help choose the most appropriate for you.
-There are a few factors we’ll take into consideration – obviously, the design to be produced, but also where it’s going, how long it’s going to be up for, if part of it needs to be changed over time (such a pricing), and of course, budget.
+There are a few factors we’ll take into consideration – obviously, the design to be produced, but also where it’s going; how long it’s going to be up; if part of it needs to be changed over time (such as pricing); and of course, budget.
 So, let’s start with a conversation and see where we go.
 We are experts in large format print and display after all.